andrew-rogers/wasak/doc/weblinks.md

 WaSaK attempts to utilise as many prebuilt resources as possible to reduce build time.
 The binaries used by WaSaK are:

 * The bootloader, kernel and kernel modules can be found in the [Raspberry Pi firmware](https://github.com/raspberrypi/firmware/archive/stable.zip) GitHub repo.
+Best to get the zip instead of cloning the repository as these are binary files.
+Cloning the repository will take a long while as it is huge!
 * [busybox-armv7](https://www.busybox.net/downloads/binaries/1.21.1/busybox-armv7l).

 Source code references